nidhisha123/chat-bot-server/README.md

 Create superuser to view custom views (Joke's button clicks count and user wise clicks count) Add required permissions

-## Jokes Count Table
+## Jokes count report

-- Login to the site for view the joke's click count report
+- Login to the website
 - You can see the total number of the funny button clicks on this URL - localhost:8000/jokes-count/
+- It is an admin view

+## User wise jokes count report

+- Login to the website
+- You can see the total number of the funny button clicks based on users on this URL - localhost:8000/jokes-count/
+- user can see their total clicks on each jokes ( User login URL : with localhost:8000/login. logout :localhost:8000/logout)

-- You can also access this link from admin panel
+- Admin can also access these two link from admin panel

 ![Test Image 1](Screenshot-1.png)